 2. The Second Industrial Revolution (late 19th to early 20th century): Characterized by advances in steel production, electricity, and chemical processes.
 The widespread use of electric power, the internal combustion engine, and the development of railways and telegraph systems significantly enhanced manufacturing, transportation, and communication.

 3. The Third Industrial Revolution (late 20th century): Also known as the Digital Revolution, it involved the transition from analog and mechanical technologies to digital technologies.
-Key developments included the personal computer, the internet, and information and communication technology (ICT), transforming the way businesses operate and leading to the globalization of the economy.
+Key developments included the personal computer, the internet, and information and communication technology (ICT), transforming the way businesses operate and leading to the Globalization of the economy.

 4. The Fourth Industrial Revolution (21st century): Focused on the fusion of technologies blurring the lines between the physical, digital, and biological spheres.
 Innovations such as artificial intelligence (AI), robotics, the Internet of Things (IoT), 3D printing, genetic engineering, and quantum computing are driving this phase, promising to revolutionize industries by making processes more efficient, sustainable, and customizable.